×

 There are several reasons why triglyceride levels may be higher than normal.
 A few among them are:

-- Possessing a hereditary condition influencing the way your body breaks down fats
+• Possessing a hereditary condition influences the way your body breaks down fats

-What are the Triglycerides Normal Range in Blood by Age?
+What is the Normal Range of Triglycerides in Blood by Age?

-Triglyceride levels can vary based on age, and they are typically measured in milligrams per deciliter (mg/dL) of blood.
+Triglyceride levels often fluctuate with age and are usually expressed in milligrams per deciliter (mg/dL) of blood.
 Here’s a general guideline for normal triglyceride levels by age group:

 For Adults: